trteodor/HUB-75-Display-RGB-STM32H7/README.md

 # RGB HUB-75 Display
 In this project, I was controlling an RGB display with a standard HUB75 connector.
-Link to the video where he presents this project.
+Below is link to the video where I presents this project.
 Unfortunately, I am very dissatisfied with the quality of this video.

 * https: //youtu.be/iAM5exIkRWA